 New competitors in the financial services industry continue to emerge.
 For example, technological advances and the growth of e-commerce have made it possible for non-depository institutions to offer products and services that traditionally were banking products.
 These advances have also allowed financial institutions and other companies to provide electronic and internet-based financial solutions, including electronic securities and cryptocurrency trading, lending and other extensions of credit to consumers, payments processing and online automated algorithmic-based investment advice.
 Furthermore, both financial institutions and their non-banking competitors face the risk that payments processing and other products and services, including deposits and other traditional banking products, could be significantly disrupted by the use of new technologies, such as cryptocurrencies and other applications using secure distributed ledgers, that may not require intermediation.
-New technologies have required and could require JPMorgan Chase to spend more to modify or adapt its products to attract and retain clients and customers or to match products and services offered by its competitors, including technology companies.
-In addition, new technologies may be used by customers, or breached or infiltrated by third parties, in unexpected ways, which can increase JPMorgan Chase's costs for complying with laws, rules and regulations that apply to the offering of products and services through those technologies and reduce the income that JPMorgan Chase earns from providing products and services through those technologies.
+New technologies have required and could require JPMorganChase to spend more to modify or adapt its products to attract and retain clients and customers or to match products and services offered by its competitors, including technology companies.
+In addition, new technologies may be used by customers, or breached or infiltrated by third parties, in unexpected ways, which can increase JPMorganChase's costs for complying with laws, rules and regulations that apply to the offering of products and services through those technologies and reduce the income that JPMorganChase earns from providing products and services through those technologies.

-Ongoing or increased competition may put pressure on the pricing for JPMorgan Chase's products and services or may cause JPMorgan Chase to lose market share, particularly with respect to traditional banking products.
+Ongoing or increased competition may put pressure on the pricing for JPMorganChase's products and services or may cause JPMorganChase to lose market share, particularly with respect to traditional banking products.
 This competition may be based on quality and variety of products and services offered, transaction execution, innovation, reputation and price.
-The failure of any of JPMorgan Chase's businesses to meet the expectations of clients and customers, whether due to general market conditions, under-performance, a decision not to offer a particular product or service, changes in client and customer expectations or other factors, could affect JPMorgan Chase's ability to attract or retain clients and customers.
-Any such impact could, in turn, reduce JPMorgan Chase's revenues.
-Increased competition also may require JPMorgan Chase to make additional capital investments in its businesses, or to extend more of its capital on behalf of its clients to remain competitive.
+The failure of any of JPMorganChase's businesses to meet the expectations of clients and customers, whether due to general market conditions, under-performance, a decision not to offer a particular product or service, changes in client and customer expectations or other factors, could affect JPMorganChase's ability to attract or retain clients and customers.
+Any such impact could, in turn, reduce JPMorganChase's revenues.
+Increased competition also may require JPMorganChase to make additional capital investments in its businesses, or to extend more of its capital on behalf of its clients to remain competitive.

-The effects of climate change could adversely affect JPMorgan Chase's business and operations, both directly and as a result of impacts on its clients and customers.
+The effects of climate change could adversely affect JPMorganChase's business and operations, both directly and as a result of impacts on its clients and customers.

-JPMorgan Chase operates in many regions, countries and communities around the world where its business, and the activities of its clients and customers, could be adversely affected by climate change.
-Climate change could manifest as a financial risk to JPMorgan Chase either through changes in the physical climate or from the process of transitioning to a low-carbon economy.
-Both physical risks and transition risks associated with climate change could have negative impacts on the financial condition or creditworthiness of JPMorgan's clients and customers, and on its exposure to those clients and customers.
+JPMorganChase operates in many regions, countries and communities around the world where its business, and the activities of its clients and customers, could be adversely affected by climate change.
+Climate change could manifest as a financial risk to JPMorganChase either through changes in the physical climate or from the process of transitioning to a lower-carbon economy.
+Both physical risks and transition risks associated with climate change could have negative impacts on the financial condition or creditworthiness of JPMorganChase's clients and customers, on JPMorganChase's exposure to affected companies and markets, and on the effectiveness of JPMorganChase's existing business strategy with respect to its operations, clients and customers.

-Physical risks include the increased frequency or severity of acute weather events, such as floods, wildfires and tropical cyclones, and chronic shifts in the climate, such as persistent changes in precipitation levels, rising sea levels, or increases in average ambient temperature.
-Potential adverse impacts of climate-related physical risks include:
+Physical risks include the increased frequency or severity of acute weather events, such as floods, wildfires and tropical cyclones, and chronic shifts in the climate, such as rising sea levels, persistent changes in precipitation levels, or increases in average ambient temperatures.
+Potential adverse impacts of climate-related physical risks to JPMorganChase, its clients or customers include: